centreon/centreon-documentation/versioned_docs/version-23.04/developer/developer-translate-centreon.md

 ## Install translation environment

-Download the following [archive]( https://blog-centreon-wordpress.s3.amazonaws.com/wp-content/uploads/2017/05/centreon-translation.zip) and copy it on a Linux server.
+Contact us to obtain an archive of the contents to translate, then copy this archive to a Linux server.

 Execute the following commands:
 ```shell